Bhav531/ToDo-List-Project/README.md

-# ToDo-List-Project
+# To-Do List Web App

-A sleek and functional To-Do List Web App built with HTML, CSS, and JavaScript.
-It features a responsive, modern UI where users can add, edit, delete, and complete tasks seamlessly.
-Lightweight and efficient, it showcases clean design and strong front-end development skills.
+A sleek and functional **To-Do List** application built using **HTML, CSS, and JavaScript**.
+It features a responsive and modern UI, allowing users to add, edit, delete, and mark tasks as completed seamlessly.
+Lightweight and efficient, it showcases clean design and effective front-end development skills.

+---

+## Features
+- Responsive and minimal UI design
+- Add, edit, delete, and mark tasks as done
+- Smooth interactions with DOM manipulation
+- Works in any modern browser without frameworks